Phylliade/ikpy/README.md

 The library can work with both versions of Python (2.7 and 3.x).
 It requires numpy and scipy.

-Sympy is optional and used for fast hybrid computation methods.
+Sympy is not mandatory, but highly recommended for fast hybrid computations, that's why it is installed by default.

+Matplotlib is optional : it is used to plot your models.